 Planned amendments to the Permitted Development Rights (England) Order 2015. by Trevor Rushton, Director “Whilst a developer may have permission to build an additional two storeys under the new planning legislation, this does not mean that there are not private rights belonging to the surrounding properties that need to be dealt with; rights of light […]

 Cold Comfort by Trevor Rushton, Director An unventilated cold roof is asking for trouble – so what should you do if you come across one?
-Article published in RICS Journal.
-Click here to read the full article.
 The risk of condensation occurring in flat, unventilated roof constructions is nothing new.
-Early attempts at insulating flat […]
+Early attempts at insulating flat roofs brought about significant problems in terms of decay and failure, particularly […]

 Seemingly bona fide companies can have a dark side–would you be content to recommend a company that consistently failed to take adequate care of its workers and exposed them (and presumably their customers) to risks that could have life changing consequences?
 As a professional the answer is of course no; but its not always that simple; uncovering the truth can be difficult and its not always particularly easy to locate HSE prosecution records.